-That is the same process used to plan your book-marketing activities.
+That is the same process you can use to plan your book-marketing activities.
 First you think about what you are going to do, analyzing alternatives.
-Once you choose those that will maximize results, you write a plan as a reminder to perform each action in the proper sequence, at the right time and within your budget.
+You choose those that will maximize results, write a plan as a reminder to perform each action in the proper sequence, at the right time and within your budget.

 This is the fourth article in a series.

 This continues my series of blog postings about the top negotiating traps in which you could unknowingly find yourself when dealing with a corporate buyer.
 Here is the fourth trap to avoid.

 Negotiating Trap #4: Sticking to a formula.

 Every negotiation for a large-quantity book sale is different.
 Each has different objectives, people and budgets, so there is no one path on which you travel toward a successful deal.
 There is no “one-way” to negotiate a large sale of your books, but there are things that you should and should not do.
 Knowing when to do which is the key.

 This is the third article in a series.

 This continues my series of blog postings about the top negotiating traps in which you could unknowingly find yourself when dealing with a corporate buyer.
 Here is the third trap to avoid.